Like all medicines, gabapentin can cause side effects, although not everyone gets them.

 Drink plenty of water or other fluids to avoid dehydration.
 Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-If you take the combined contraceptive pill or the progestogen-only pill and you have severe diarrhoea for over 24 hours while taking gabapentin, your contraception may not protect you from pregnancy.
+If you take the combined contraceptive pill or the progestogen-only pill and you have severe, watery diarrhoea, or any diarrhoea that lasts for more than 24 hours, while taking gabapentin, your contraception may not protect you from pregnancy.
 Check the pill packet for advice.

 Mood changes